 Padding of zeros for some pixel sizes

 The software computation will need to take extra steps to account for these factors.
-ADVB is organized into 32-bit words, and when pixels of various sizes are packed for ADVB, 32-bit words may contain partial pixels and may have been padded with zeros (, the bit and byte packing table of this standard, shows how this occurs for various pixel component sizes).
+ADVB is organized into 32-bit words, and when pixels of various sizes are packed for ADVB, 32-bit words may contain partial pixels and may have been padded with zeros (Figure 3-6 - Bit and Byte Packing, the bit and byte packing table of this standard, shows how this occurs for various pixel component sizes).
 Since the CRC calculation steps include a transposing of bits for each byte, it is important to take this pixel packing into account.
 The ICD for the ADVB link will need to be consulted to determine the required extra steps.

 The following example is presented in order to demonstrate considerations with software CRC computation for a test image to be transmitted on an ADVB link.
 The software computation for the test image can be made well in advance of ADVB transmission and will result in the same CRC as a hardware based calculator operating on the data in real time.
 For simplicity, this example uses an 8x6 pixel image with vertical lines of 1 pixel width.